-In general terms, testability refers to how hard it is to test a software component (Ammann and Offutt 2008; Freedman 1991; Voas 1992).
+In general terms, testability refers to how hard it is to test a software component [2,7,17].
 Testability is largely influenced by two aspects of software, controllability and observability.
-Ammann and Offutt (2008) define software observability and controllability as follows.
+Ammann and Offutt [2] define software observability and controllability as follows.
 Software observability is how easy it is to observe the behavior of a program in terms of its outputs, effects on the environment, and other hardware and software components.
 Software controllability is how easy it is to provide a program with the needed inputs in terms of values, operations, and behaviors.
-Because calculations are performed on the server, many inputs are taken from other software components as shared through persistent data on disk or in-memory objects, and calculations often depend on the time of the day or day of the month, both observability and controllability are quite low for this software.
-Problems with observability and controllability are usually addressed by test interfaces or test drivers, which let testers assign specific values to variables during execution, and view values at intermediate steps.
+Because calculations are performed on the server, many inputs are taken from other software components as shared through persistent data on disk or in-memory objects, and calculations often depend on the time of the day or day of the month, both observability and controllability are usually addressed by test interfaces or test drivers, which let testers assign specific values to variables during execution, and view values at intermediate steps.
 Freddie Mac had never used test interfaces before this project.